muchdogesec/dogesec_website/_posts/2024-07-17-modelling_locations_as_stix_object.md

 date: 2024-07-17
 last_modified: 2024-07-17
 title: "The Problems with Modelling Countries as STIX Objects"
-description: "And how to solve them."
+description: "And why we built a small utility to solve them for you."
 categories:
   - PRODUCTS
 tags: [